shuds13/vector-random123/README.md

 ## vector-random123

 vector-random123 (abbr. below as vector123) is a vectorizable port of the counter based random number generators in Random123.
-The reformatted functions are written in plain C and optimized for performance and clarity.
+The reformatted functions are written in plain C and optimized for performance, clarity and portability.

 Random123 resources can be found [here](http://www.thesalmons.org/john/random123)